 Airtable is another unique online collaboration tool available for users to consider.
 This tool is like an Excel spreadsheet but with database superpowers!
 You can add all types of content, images, weblinks, fields, and information into each of your cells.

 This highly visual aspect allows users to understand various types of content beyond text and numbers.
 Airtable’s relational database is collaborative across your entire team.

 Approximately half of the employees believe that their organization is not being collaborative enough.
 On top of that, around 86% of employees think that workplace failures are due to a lack of collaboration efforts.

 It’s clear that employees want more collaboration in the workplace and get work done as a team quickly.

-A collaboration tool can help employees get work done together quickly and easily.
+An online collaboration tool can help employees get work done together quickly and easily.
 The trick is to pick the right tool that matches your workflow and that will fit into your company culture.
 We’re sure you’ll be able to find that tool in this awesome list!